mrimann/validator/README.md

 ## Credits
 This package's code is heavily inspired by code I wrote years ago for the [Roketi Cluster Hosting Management](https://github.com/roketi) application.
 Thanks to open-source, this code can now live on - while Roketi in the planned form will probably never come to fly.

+Thanks to the inspiration from the [phenaproxima/domain-constraint](https://github.com/phenaproxima/DomainConstraint) package, the domain name validator now alwo checks against the [list of allowed top-level domains defined by IANA](https://www.iana.org/domains/root/files).

 ## How to contribute?